There is an active lawsuit that could make promotional sweepstakes gambling sites illegal in California.

 A class action lawsuit accused platforms like Apple, Google, and Meta of promoting illegal gambling through promotional sweepstakes sites.
 These sites, such as Chumba Casino, LuckyLand Slots, Fliff, and Global Poker, have players play with two types of fake digital currency — most commonly called Gold Coins and Sweeps Coins.
-They offer bettors free Gold Coins for slots, casino games, poker, and sports betting.
+They offer bettors free Gold Coins for slots, casino games, poker, and sports picks.
 Bettors can also buy more Gold Coins, and they can redeem Sweeps Coins for real cash prizes.

 Real-money online casinos, online poker, and online sports betting are all illegal in California, so promotional sweepstakes sites make up the bulk of legal online gambling in the state.
 And, especially with Prop 27 (which would legalize online sports betting) looking like it won’t pass this November, promotional sweepstakes sites will only grow in popularity.

 NEW POLL: 54% of Likely California Voters Plan to Vote No on Prop 27

 The plaintiffs argue that due to the large amounts of credits purchased each year, these promotional sweepstakes sites attract real-money gamblers and behave as real-money platforms.
 From Q3 2020 to Q2 2021, American iOS users spent $990 million on social casino apps.
 Those figures fuel the plaintiff’s argument that these sites circumvent anti-gambling laws.